MichSchli/GraphMask/README.md

 **Downloading Data**

-For both tasks, download the [840B Common Crawl GloVe embeddings](https://nlp.stanford.edu/projects/glove/) and place the file in *data/glove/*.
+For both the question answering and the SRL task, download the [840B Common Crawl GloVe embeddings](https://nlp.stanford.edu/projects/glove/) and place the file in *data/glove/*.
 For the question answering task, download the [Qangaroo dataset](http://qangaroo.cs.ucl.ac.uk/) and place the files in *data/qangaroo_v1.1/*.
 For the SRL task, follow the instructions [here](https://github.com/diegma/neural-dep-srl) to download the CoNLL-2009 dataset and generate vocabulary files.
 Place both dataset and vocabulary files in *data/conll2009/*.

 **Citation**